BPRC-Bioinfo/VDJ-insights/README.md

 - VPS41
 ```

-- **DATA**: When using the pipeline it specifies the used input data for both ONT and PacBio samples.
+- **DATA**: When using the pipeline, it specifies the used input data for both ONT and PacBio samples.
 This is separated in the original files and the moved files, these files are always moved in a temporary downloads folder.
 When using only the annotation tool, only the input directory is specified and the used library.
 - **All_CHROMOSOMES**: This list contains all chromosomes found within the reference genome.
 For those uncertain of the specific chromosomes included in their reference genome, it's advisable to consult the [NCBI Genome database](https://www.ncbi.nlm.nih.gov/datasets/genome/).
 - **ASSEMBLY_CHROMOSOMES**: List contains the TCR/IG chromosomes for the analysis.
-- **HAPLOTYPES**: List with each haplotype needed the analysis.
+- **HAPLOTYPES**: List with each haplotype needed in the analysis.
 - **SPECIES: name**: The chosen species for the analysis.
 - **SPECIES: genome**: Specified genome that is being used for the run.
 It can be found on the [NCBI Genome database](https://www.ncbi.nlm.nih.gov/datasets/genome/).
 Or already present.
 - **SPECIES: cell**: The receptor type that is being analyzed.
 This value to either `TR` (T-cell receptor) or `IG` (Immunoglobulin), depending on your study's focus.
 - **FLANKING_GENES**: A list of flanking genes that are needed to identify the contig containing the different TCR/IG regions.
-By default these are determined based on the given receptor type.
+By default, these are determined based on the given receptor type.

 ### Important configuration settings